faolane/simpleMD_1d/readme.txt

 The code is still in beta for now, most features have not been fully tested yet!

+Quick starting guide:
+- type 'make' to compil the program
+- edit the 'input.dat' file to your need
+  (see the documentation)
+- run the program using ./simpleMD_1d.exe

 Copyright (C) 2017 Fabien Brieuc
 This software is distributed under the terms of the GNU General Public License.